sid88in/serverless-appsync-plugin/doc/general-config.md

 ## Esbuild

 By default, this plugin uses esbuild in order to bundle Javascript resolvers.
-TypeScript fields are also transpiled into compatible JavaScript.
+TypeScript files are also transpiled into compatible JavaScript.
 This option allows you to pass custom options that must be passed to the esbuild command.

 ⚠️ Use these options carefully.
 Some options are not compatible with AWS AppSync.
 For more details about using esbuild with AppSync, see the [official guidelines](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-reference-overview-js.html#additional-utilities)